jeverley/dscpclassify/README.md

   * These connections are classified as Low Effort (LE) by default and therefore prioritised below Best Effort traffic when using the layer-cake qdisc.
 * Multi-connection service detection for identifying high-throughput downloads from services such as Steam/Windows Update
   * These connections are classified as High-Throughput (AF13) by default and therefore have a higher drop probability than regular traffic in the Best Effort layer-cake tin.
-* Increased priority for small packet streams such as VoIP/game traffic.
+* Increased priority for real-time streams such as VoIP/game traffic.
-  * These connections are classified as Real-Time (CS4) by default and are processed by layer-cake in the Voice tin.
+  * Small packet connections are classified as Real-Time (CS4) by default and are processed by layer-cake in the Voice tin.
-* Increased priority for larger packet streams such as video conference traffic.
-  * These connections are classified as Conference Video (AF41) by default and are processed by layer-cake in the Video tin.
+  * Larger packet connections are classified as Conference Video (AF41) by default and are processed by layer-cake in the Video tin.

 ### External classification
 The service will respect DSCP classification stored by an external service in a connection's conntrack bits, this could include services such as netifyd.